noppa/text-security/README.md

 StackOverflow
 question](https://stackoverflow.com/questions/36935576/how-to-make-input-type-tel-work-as-type-password/36950075#36950075).

-## Version 3 Beta
+## Version 2 Alpha
-You are looking at the branch for version 3, which is currently in alpha.
+You are looking at the branch for version 2, which is currently in alpha.
 Not everything works yet and things will break later.
 On the bright side, [issue #4](https://github.com/noppa/text-security/issues/4) is fixed in this branch.